Salary and Banking

 One of the best ways to get around is by bicycle or scooter.
 Bicycles can be purchased for little expense, and provide a great way to see many parts of the city that would be missed through other means of transport.
 Shanghai is virtually flat, so riding a bicycle does not require negotiating hills, however it does require negotiating dense vehicle and pedestrian traffic.

 For those with school-age dependents, please complete a student application (includes a checklist of the information needed such as school records, immunization records, letters of recommendation, etc).
-SCIS and HIS have limited services for children with special needs and cannot enroll children with severe allergies.
+SCIS has limited services for children with special needs and cannot enroll children with severe allergies.
 Dependent children must be able to pass the enrollment requirements as set by the admission committee.
-Please contact email@example.com as soon as possible for enrolling your child.
+Please contact firstname.lastname@example.org as soon as possible for enrolling your child.

 Although pets are becoming increasingly more common in China, bringing pets is not recommended.
 Prospective teachers should state their intention to bring a pet with them prior to signing a contract.
 Teachers must recieve permission from the Superintendent of Schools prior to arrival.
 All teachers on school provided housing must submit a damage liability form and will be held responsible for any damage including wear and tear caused by the pet.
 A good resource for bringing pets to China can be found here: http://www.entershanghai.info